-G) Rewind starter handle
+G) Rewind Starter Handle

-Auto rewind type located on right hand side of vehicle.
-To engage mechanism, pull handle.
+Auto rewind type located on right hand side of engine.
+To engage mechanism, pull handle, slowly until a resistance is felt then pull vigorously.

-H) Primer
+H) Primer Button

 A push-pull button.
 Pull and push button (two-three times) to start a cold engine.
 Not necessary to start a warm engine.